CAS Transfer Student Registration Checklist

 - Core Program – A comprehensive and interdisciplinary curriculum for students who love books, ideas, and intellectual discussion.

-- Transfer First Year Seminar – To get the most from your first year at BU, consider a transfer seminar course centered on developing relationships, skills, and helpful campus knowledge with fellow transfers: HUB FY 101.
+- Transfer First Year Seminar – To get the most from your first year at BU, consider a transfer seminar course centered on developing relationships, skills, and campus knowledge with fellow transfers: HUB FY 101.
 This course also fulfills a single Hub requirement in Individual In The Community.

 STEP #4: Consider External Course Evaluations & Advanced Credit